 On May 9, 2013, CEEFC issued the Series 2013B Installment Purchase Bonds in the original principal amount of \$343,420,000 to refund all of the Series 2005 Installment Purchase Bonds.
 The Series 2005 Installment Purchase Bonds were issued for the purpose of funding certain projects for the School District's 2005-09 CIP.
-In connection with the issuance of the Series 2013B Installment Purchase Bonds, the School District entered into an Amended and Restated School Facilities Purchase and Occupancy Agreement with CEEFC (the "2013B Facilities Agreement") pursuant to which the School District agreed to pay to CEEFC installment payments of purchase price for the facilities refinanced by CEEFC in such amounts and at such times as would be sufficient to make payments on the Series 2013B Installment Purchase Bonds, subject to the School District's right to elect not to appropriate funds to make such installment payments.
+In connection with the issuance of the Series 2013B Installment Purchase Bonds, the School District entered into the 2013B Facilities Agreement with CEFC pursuant to which the School District agreed to pay to CEFC installment payments of purchase price for the facilities refinanced by CEFFC in such amounts and at such times as would be sufficient to make payments on the Series 2013B Installment Purchase Bonds, subject to the School District's right to elect not to appropriate funds to make such installment payments.
 In order to maintain occupancy of such facilities, the School District must appropriate funds to make such installment payments annually.
 The School District may elect not to appropriate such amounts, in which case it will forfeit the right to occupy a portion of such facilities, but will not be in default.
 The obligations of the School District under the 2013B Facilities Agreement do not represent or constitute a legal obligation of, or a pledge of the faith and credit or taxing power of, the School District, but are subject to and dependent upon lawful appropriations being made by the School District.
 CEEFC issued the Series 2020 Installment Purchase Bonds on October 22, 2020 in the original principal amount of \$156,835,000 to refund a portion of the Series 2013B Installment Purchase Bonds.
-In connection with the issuance of the Series 2020 Installment Purchase Bonds, the School District entered into a First Supplemental Amended and Restated School Facilities Purchase and Occupancy Agreement in order to decrease the installment payments of purchase price due to CEEFC to reflect the refunding of portions of the Series 2013B Installment Purchase Bonds and to provide for payments on the Series 2020 Installment Purchase Bonds, subject to the School District's right not to appropriate funds to make such installment payments.
+In connection with the issuance of the Series 2020 Installment Purchase Bonds, the School District entered into the 2020 Supplemental Facilities Agreement in order to decrease the installment payments of purchase price due to CEEFC to reflect the refunding of portions of the Series 2013B Installment Purchase Bonds and to provide for payments on the Series 2020 Installment Purchase Bonds, subject to the School District's right not to appropriate funds to make such installment payments.
 CEEFC issued the Series 2023 Installment Purchase Bonds on September 5, 2023 in the original principal amount of \$141,580,000 to refund the remaining callable Series 2013B Installment Purchase Bonds.
-In connection with the issuance of the Series 2023 Installment Purchase Bonds, the School District entered into a Second Supplemental Amended and Restated School Facilities Purchase and Occupancy Agreement in order to decrease the installment payments of purchase price due to CEEFC to reflect the refunding of portions of the Series 2013B Installment Purchase Bonds and to provide for payments on the Series 2023 Installment Purchase Bonds, subject to the School District's right not to appropriate funds to make such installment payments.
-Below are the installment payments due under the 2013B Facilities Agreement, as amended and supplemented, to make payments on the Series 2013B Installment Purchase Bonds, the Series 2020 Installment Purchase Bonds and the Series 2023 Installment Purchase Bonds.
+In connection with the issuance of the Series 2023 Installment Purchase Bonds, the School District entered into the 2023 Supplemental Facilities Agreement in order to decrease the installment payments of purchase price due to CEEFC to reflect the refunding of portions of the Series 2013B Installment Purchase Bonds and to provide for payments on the Series 2023 Installment Purchase Bonds, subject to the School District's right not to appropriate funds to make such installment payments.
+The remaining outstanding Series 2013B Installment Purchase Bonds were retired on December 1, 2023.
+Below are the installment payments due under the 2013B Facilities Agreement, as amended and supplemented by the 2020 Supplemental Facilities Agreement and the 2023 Supplemental Facilities Agreement, to make payments on the Series 2020 Installment Purchase Bonds and the Series 2023 Installment Purchase Bonds.